Mali denies using Russia's Wagner mercenaries | DW | 25.12.2021

 By contrast, Mali "demands that proof be brought to it by independent sources," and insisted only "Russian trainers" are in Mali.
 The government said Russia's presence was to strengthen operational capabilities for national defense.

-The statement added, Mali was "only involved in a state-to-state partnership with the Russian Federation, its historical partner."
+The statement added that Mali was "only involved in a state-to-state partnership with the Russian Federation, its historical partner."

 Russia denies Wagner mercenaries are an official part of the state, but Russian President Vladimir Putin has given his blessing for Russia mercenaries to work anywhere globally as long as they are not in violation of Russian laws.